 Due to the Covid-19 Pandemic, we have delayed this program and now plan to launch the program in late 2021, during a cruise through the Gulf of Mexico and Caribbean Sea.
 We intend to drop 7 sets or "PODS" of 50 GPS trackable Plastic Porpoises each (see map on below).

 We are also building a mobilized website and a virtual Porpoise Hunter game-like challenge where participants can locate porpoises within retail isles of their local stores to win cash prizes, free trips and merchandise.
-This will be available in late 2020 to our free MSD$ StarFish members.
+This will be available in 2021 to our free MSD$ StarFish members.